Breaking wheel: Holy Roman Empire

 In the Holy Roman Empire, the wheel was punishment reserved primarily for men convicted of aggravated murder (murder committed during another crime, or against a family member).
 Less severe offenders would be cudgelled "top down", with a lethal first blow to the neck.
 More heinous criminals were punished "bottom up", starting with the legs, and sometimes being beaten for hours.
-The number and sequence of blows was specified in the court's sentence (for example, in 1581, the serial killer Peter Niers, found guilty of 544 murders was, after two days of extended torture, given 42 strikes with the wheel, and was, at last, quartered alive).
+The number and sequence of blows was specified in the court's sentence; for example, in 1581, the serial killer Peter Niers was found guilty of 544 murders and after two days of extended torture, given 42 strikes with the wheel, then quartered alive.
 Corpses were left for carrion-eaters, and the criminals' heads often placed on a spike.

-The "Zürcher Blutgerichtsordnung" (Procedures for the Blood Court in Zurich) dates from the 15th century and contains a detailed description of how the breaking on the wheel shall occur: Firstly, the delinquent is placed belly down, bound hands and feet outstretched to a board, and thus dragged by a horse to the place of execution.
+The Zürcher Blutgerichtsordnung (Procedures for the Blood Court in Zürich) dates from the 15th century and contains a detailed description of how the breaking on the wheel shall occur: Firstly, the delinquent is placed belly down, bound hands and feet outstretched to a board, and thus dragged by a horse to the place of execution.
 The wheel is then slammed twice onto each arm, one blow above the elbow, the other below.
 Then, each leg gets the same treatment, above and below the knees.
 The final ninth blow is given at the middle of the spine, so that it breaks.
 Then, the broken body is woven onto the wheel (i.e., between the spokes), and the wheel is then hammered onto a pole, which is then fastened upright with its other end in the ground.
 The criminal is then to be left dying "afloat" on the wheel and be left to rot.